 As promised, we’re going to talk about templates before we finish up.
 Writing and creating a video from scratch is a daunting task, especially if you’re not familiar with filmmaking, video editing, or storytelling.
 You could spend hours on Google reading about how to create videos before you even start writing the script.

 But you can save yourself these hours by working from a template.
-Rather than trying to create your video from the ground up, you can work from a framework created by experts.
+Rather than trying to create your video from the ground up, you can start with a framework created by experts.
 That way the shot sequence and film school stuff is taken care of for you.
 All you have to do is drag and drop your brand and message.

 In fact, you can create an animated video in the time it takes to create an email account with this motion graphics template.
 If this template isn’t quite what you’re looking for, there are a whole bunch more animated video templates that can help you achieve any video marketing goal.